SAML-Toolkits/php-saml/README.md

-    2.1 in the first link, we access to (index.php?sso) an AuthNRequest is sent to the IdP, we authenticate at the IdP and then a Response is sent to the SP, specifically the Assertion Consumer Service view: index.php?acs, notice that a RelayState parameter is set to the url that initiated the process, the index.php view.
+    2.1 in the first link, we access to (index.php?sso) an AuthNRequest is sent to the IdP, we authenticate at the IdP and then a Response is sent through the user's client to the SP, specifically the Assertion Consumer Service view: index.php?acs.
+    Notice that a RelayState parameter is set to the url that initiated the process, the index.php view.

     2.2 in the second link we access to (attrs.php) have the same process